openspectra/openspectra/README.md

+### OpenSpectraDev

-### OpenSpectraDev is a development project for OpenSpectra
+...is a development project for OpenSpectra

 You'll need Python 3.7 installed and can use,